risk image showing accept, avoid, reduce and transfer

 Get Everyone Involved

-Risk management often involves talking to a lot of different people.
-For example, you may need to get client approval before developing a new service, or you might have to check in with your insurance broker before taking a trip.
+Risk management often involves talking to many different people.
+For example, you may need client approval before developing a new service or check in with your insurance broker before taking a trip.

 However, who needs to be involved depends on the risks you manage.
 In general, you’ll want to include anyone with a stake in your company or product – a stakeholder can be individuals or groups.
 Most will appreciate being included since it gives them a more significant overview of the future and peace of mind about what’s going on behind the scenes.
 It also means that they know where everything stands as much as you do – so there are no surprises for anyone if things go wrong.